Francis Cashell,

 Deputy Clerk of the Peace.

-"George" who married Rowan.
+who married Sarah Rowan.

 [Glin, 1972] thinks he may be the "Mr. Cashell" near Tralee, Co.Kerry, mentioned in letter from John Boyle, 5th Earl of Orrery to John Kempe, from Tralee, 27 Aug 1735.
 Extract: "I was wrong when I sent you Word, Magee's Farme was in Valencia: It is on this Side the Vast Mountain we cross'd over.
 His Lease is for ever, which makes me little sollicitous about a Dispute between him & Mr. Cashell for Land said to be mine.
 Tomorrow, I shall endeavour to settle some Disputes betwixt me & Colonel Hassett".
 (The latter is Col. John Blennerhassett, 1st cousin of Sarah Rowan's mother.)

-Sarah died shortly before 1754.
 Her admin granted Nov 1754 to husband.

-Francis fl 1754, described as of Tralee.
+He is then described as of Tralee.

 He may be "Francis Cashell", of Tralee, gent,